MarkoHentschel/MarkoHentschel/README.md

 ### Hi everyone, I'm Marko.
 Welcome to my Git! 👋
-- 😄🏻 I'm a data scientist, former financial and business controller, who loves to explore data to with the goal of understanding the world a bit better day by day
+- 😄🏻 I'm a data scientist, former financial and business controller, who loves to explore data with the goal of understanding the world a bit better day by day
 - 🌱 I’m currently learning the best practices of developing data stories through sharpening my R / Python skills.

 <br/>